Aym-brz/projetIA/README.md

 The reward is calculated as:
 - **Positive Terms**:
   - Maintaining angles near the upright position for both pendulum links.
+  - Maintaining position near the center for the trolley.
   - Minimizing velocities (both angular and linear).
 - **No Penalty for Failures**: The pendulum resets in random positions after each training episode.

 ## TODO
+- Finish the environment (pendulum_env.py)
-- Create the policy (reward function)
+   - Create the reward function

+- Write the script for the training
+   - Implement the RL algoritm
    - Train the model